 - Not be financially benefiting from the infringement;

-- Comply with any "notice" or "takedown" provisions for removing copyright material; and
+- Follow any "notice" or "takedown" provisions for removing copyright material; and

-In one of the first major online defamation cases, the Drudge Report, an online site that offers political news and gossip, stated that an aide of President Clinton had a history of spousal abuse.
-The aide then filed suit for defamation against the Drudge Report as well as the ISP that hosted it, AOL.
-The court found that, because AOL was an ISP, it was protected by the CDA.
-The CDA explicitly states that no ISP "shall be treated as the publisher or speaker of any information provided by another information content provider."
+In one of the first important cases about saying bad things online, the Drudge Report claimed that an aide of President Clinton had a history of spousal abuse.
+The aide then filed suit for defamation against the Drudge Report and the ISP that hosted it, AOL.
+The court stated that because AOL was an ISP, it was protected by the CDA.
+The CDA states that ISPs are not responsible for the things other people say on their platform.

 ISP Liability Abroad

-The same conduct that an ISP is shielded from in the U.S. has been prosecuted in countries such as England and Germany.
-Each country has its own laws, and these laws vary widely from country to country.
-Accordingly, because the Internet is international in its reach, it's extremely important to know exactly what is and isn't protected in countries where you expect people to view your content.
+The same shielded conduct for a U.S. ISP is prosecuted in countries such as England and Germany.
+Each country has its laws, which vary from country to country.
+You should know what is protected in countries where you expect people to view your content.

-If ISP liability is particularly of interest to your company, or if you believe a lawsuit is inevitable, you may want to consult an experienced attorney.
-An intellectual property attorney can explain your potential liability and will assist in defending your actions if necessary.
+If you're worried about ISP liability for your company, it's a good idea to talk to a knowledgeable lawyer.
+An intellectual property attorney can explain your potential liability.
+They will assist in defending your actions.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help